QueerCollaborations2015/website/workshops.md

 Marxism offers a relevant and potent critique of identity politics, privilege theory, intersectionality and queer theory.

-## "Fuck Yeah Hot Lesbians": The fetishization of queer women's relationships
+## "Fuck Yeah Hot Lesbians": The Fetishization of Queer Women's Relationships

 This is a space for conversation about the objectification and fetishization of relationships between queer women.
 We recognise that this objectification affects people of other genders who may experience oppression as women as well.
 In the workshop, we will be exploring fetishization as an aspect of homophobia and biphobia and will be discussing personal experiences as well as media representations.
 (This workshop is autonomous (only open) to women and sex and gender diverse identifying people.)